 If you are looking for a short-term kind of loan to sort out a financial problem, going to a private lender for a loan will be a good idea.
 The same way a long-term loan from private lenders is also one of the ways to help borrowers out.

 Private lenders are good for people known as the fix and flippers who buy houses or properties, renovate or fix them and then sell them.
 The two main people that private lenders are best for are the fix and flippers who need short-term loans.

-And the second type of people known as buy and hold investors, need a long-term loan.
+And the second type of people known as buy and hold investors, also need private loans from private lenders.
 These people buy the properties, renovate and rent them out.
 Private lenders are therefore good for both short term and long term loans needed by investors to get their businesses underway.